Cleanroom Best Practice – a User’s Guide

 One of the defining characteristics of we homo sapiens is our use of tools.
 If we can’t do something ourselves, we can typically design a tool that will do it for us.
 Well, part of cleanroom best practice is to use tools when we shouldn’t use our hands.

-Not using tools like forceps and tweezers in a cleanroom can lead to several potential dangers:
+Hands are the most common vehicle for contamination transfer, and not using tools like forceps and tweezers in a cleanroom can lead to several potential dangers:

 • Damage to products or materials: If the equipment is sensitive, fragile or particularly small, handling it may damage it.
 Also, personnel may be more likely to drop or mishandle equipment.